Modernisation of Kruger Park

-In 1991, Robbie Robinson became Chief Executive Officer (CEO) of the South African National Parks Board.
-Robinson began the transition of the Park into the new South Africa.
-One of his many accomplishments was removing the fencing that separated the park's western border from numerous small, private game reserves, thus allowing the animals to roam freely between the private game reserves and Kruger National Park.
+In 1991, Robbie Robinson became Chief Executive Officer (CEO) of the South African National Parks Board and began the transition of the Park into the new South Africa.